hancan16/SST-DPN/README.md

 All data will be downloaded automatically except for the BCI3-4A dataset.
 Download the BCI3-4A dataset and put all files in the directory defined in load_data.py.

+## Training
+python train.py

+*Since my original project was highly integrated, this training code has been simplified with the help of ChatGPT.
+I have tested it and confirmed that it can run directly, but I cannot guarantee its complete correctness.*
 ## Rusults and Visualization

 In the following datasets we have used the official criteria for dividing the training and test sets: